Frequently Asked Questions

 6. If your trip involves funding from a grant administered through CPRC take the signed application to Megan Lane.

 7. When you return from your trip, write a brief letter of appreciation to Dean Brownell for the funding you received, letting her know how the trip benefited you.
 It can be an email.
-Please copy Dr. Morokoff.
+Please copy Dr. Collyer.